MeMyselfMirai/Released-as-Homebrew/README.md

 * 96 - $${\color{black}Dawn}$$
 * 97 - $${\color{darkred}Leviathan}$$

-# Open Online app missing features
+# Online app missing features
 Certain online app functionalities are hard-coded to character ids, and cannot be replicated with homebrew characters.
 * Character almanac links are not supported: https://discord.com/channels/1011236067560669234/1402062909374201936
 * "alchemist" / "marionette": Token replacement reminders do not change character alignment.
 * Demon Info, Minion Info, and other character type special effects are unable to be called upon: https://discord.com/channels/1011236067560669234/1383723585386057788
     * "alchemist": Token replacement reminders do not change character types for the purpose of Minion Info.
     * "alchemist": Token replacement reminders do not change character types for the purpose of Lil' Monsta choices.
     * "magician": Character token does not appear in Minion Info.
     * "magician": Character token does not appear in Demon Info.